Praveen005/CloudKeeper/README.md

  1. Write unit tests.
  2. DB transactions are not being hendled well.
  3. Better error-handling, will introduce a custom logger, I have made it a mess, looking where has the error actually occured is a nightmare rightnow.
- 4. Dameonize it to run in background.
- 5. Imlement this project using checksum approach, instead of capturing every Fs event and benchmark them both.
+ 4. Imlement this project using checksum approach, instead of capturing every Fs event and benchmark them both.

 ## Result